Recycling & Waste Management

 Who supplies the bags?
 What are they made of?UVM Recycling purchases special compostable bags.from Bag-to-Earth.
 These are small and sturdy and will stand up on their own on a kitchen counterrtop.
 The bags are lined with a leak-proof cellulose liner.
 One Revolution distributes the bags during their collection route.

-When are the full bags picked up?One Revolution does a twice per week collection: on Wednesday mornings and on Friday afternoons.
-They will transport the waste via bicycles with a pull-behind trailer to a central collection spot.
+When are the full bags picked up?One Revolution does a once per week collection on either Wednesday morning or Friday afternoon.
+They transport the waste via bicycles with a pull-behind trailer to a central collection spot.
 All loads will be weighed to track progress.

 What if the bag gets filled up prior to the regular collection day?We think twice per week pickup will be sufficient for most offices.
 However, if the bag fills up sooner, offices may choose to place it in their freezer or refrigerator until the next regularly scheduled pickup day.
 Extra bags can be provided to offices who generate more than average food waste.